 You wouldn’t want a dermatologist to do your brain surgery.
 The same concept applies to law.
-Family court lawyers, domestic lawyers, divorce lawyers (whatever term you want to call us) are experienced in the issues you are going to face.
+Family court lawyers, family practice lawyers, divorce lawyers (whatever term you want to call us) are experienced in the issues you are going to face.
 A bankruptcy or real estate attorney might be willing to take your case at a steep discount.
 They might even be able to figure out how to navigate your divorce, but at the end of the day, that practitioner is a fish out of water.

 Lawyers and law firms who specialize in divorce and family matters have established internal processes to streamline your case.
 We have seen hundreds of different scenarios play out in the courts.
-We know the personalities of our local North Carolina judges, mediators and fellow family lawyers.
+We know the personalities of our local North Carolina judges, mediators and fellow family law attorneys.
 You are going to get the best and most accurate legal advice from someone practicing in the field.
 In fact, the North Carolina State Bar has recognized the importance of specialization through its designations of board-certified specialist attorneys in many practice areas.

 You and your divorce lawyer are going to have tough conversations.
 In fact, your divorce lawyer knowing everything – the good, the bad and the ugly – is essential to a positive outcome.
 It is important that you are compatible with the divorce lawyer you choose.
 You need to be comfortable divulging things that might be difficult to discuss.
 Of course, those conversations are confidential, but they are essential.
 You also need to be able to trust your divorce lawyer.
 Undoubtedly, during your case, your divorce lawyer is going to have to tell you hard truths and legal realities.
 That is the nature of receiving expert legal advice.
 It is the core of why you hire a lawyer to help you navigate this process.